LegendaryLinux/DiscordBotTemplate/README.md

 - `commandCategories` - Contains files which define commands your users may be granted access to
 - `cron` - Contains files which should be run regularly as cron jobs.
 These are not loaded by the bot directly
 - `scripts` - Contains files which should be run standalone to perform bot maintenance
+- `slashCommands` - Contains two directories:
+  - `global` - Defines slash commands available to all guilds
+  - `guild` - Defines slash commands specific to a subset of guilds your bot has joined

 ## Create and Run the Bot